falahrumaria/rmr-linux-script/README.md

 # rumaria-linux-script

-my personal linux script
+My personal linux script.
-all these script files are supposed to work in linux machine, place this bin folder in $HOME/ and then I can just call these scripts as usual
+All these scripts are supposed to work in linux machine, create symbolic link $HOME/bin pointing to this bin and then we can just call these scripts from anywhere.

+# requirement pre-installed
+1. python
+2. trash-cli
+3. notify-send
+4. java 1.8
+5. java 11
+6. maven
+7. intellij idea
+8. pycharm
+9. dbeaver
+10. vs code